eingress/docker-hasura-backend-plus-app/README.md

 # Docker Hasura Backend Plus App

-Build of [hasura backend plus](https://github.com/nhost/hasura-backend-plus) for x64 & arm64, utilises the libmusl libs required for the sharp module, and enables setting of the JWT_ISSUER via an environment variable.
+Build of a fork of [hasura backend plus](https://github.com/nhost/hasura-backend-plus) for x64 & arm64, that utilises the libmusl libs required for the sharp module, and enables setting of the JWT_ISSUER via an environment variable.

 See also [eingress/docker-hasura-backend-plus-postgres](https://github.com/eingress/docker-hasura-backend-plus-postgres)